-If you want to create the connection to be available for the current application, only, then navigate to the Application Navigator tab and then to the Application Resources pane, right click on the Connections folder, and select New Connections and then select BI Presentation Services.
-The Create BI Presentation Services Connection wizard displays.

-- 2. Enter a unique, descriptive name that identifies the catalog connection.
-Note that after you finish creating the connection, the name cannot be changed. - 3.
-Click Next. - Enter the Oracle Business Intelligence Presentation Services location and make selections for the following items: - Protocol Choose http or https from the drop down list. - BI Presentation Services Host Type the location of the server where Oracle Business Intelligence is installed, for example, abc12345.mycompany.com. - BI Presentation Services Port Enter the port number for the host.
-This number is usually 9704. - BI Presentation Services Virtual Directory Enter analytics in lower case. - Click Next. - 6.
-Specify the user name and password for the Presentation Services connection.
+- 2. Use the following substeps if you want to create the connection to be available for the current application, only: - Navigate to the Application Navigator tab and then to the Application Resources pane., right click on the Connections folder, and select New Connections and then select BI Presentation Services.
+The Create BI Presentation Services Connection wizard displays. - 2.
+Right click on the Connections folder and select New Connections. - 3.
+Select BI Presentation Services.
+The Create BI Presentation Services Connection wizard displays. - 3.
+Enter a unique, descriptive name that identifies the catalog connection.
+Note that after you finish creating the connection, the name cannot be changed. - 4.
+Click Next. - 5.
+Enter the Oracle Business Intelligence Presentation Services location and make selections for the following items. - Protocol Choose http or https from the drop down list. - BI Presentation Services Host Type the location of the server where Oracle Business Intelligence is installed, for example, abc12345.mycompany.com.